samsiljee/MS_for_proteomics_tutorial/README.md

 b.
 Intensity scores

 Why only the top 10 (or 20 on a newer machine) MS2 scans per MS1?
 The HPLC continues to run in the time it takes to get MS2 scans, therefore it is a compromise between acquiring lots of MS2 scans, and good MS1 scans

+# License
+Feel free to use this code as you wish under the MIT license, however an anknowledgement would be nice.
+Thanks!